chriku/memfs/README.md

-# Pure in memory caching filesystem with integrated file mapping
+# fuse in-memory, readonly filesystem with file mapping

 Accepts two parameters:
 * Layout as filename to json, key being the relative path inside the mount (with prefixed `/`), value is the file to load from: